KehaoXu/KehaoXu/README.md

 # Hi there, I'm Kehao Xu 👋

-🎓 **B.Eng in Optoelectronic Info Science & Engineering, Huazhong University of Science and Technology (HUST), China**
+🎓 B.Eng in Optoelectronic Info Science & Engineering, **Huazhong University of Science and Technology, China**
 📍 Currently studying Electrical and Computer Engineering at **University of California, Santa Barbara, USA**
 💡 Passionate about **Machine Learning and Optics**